List of New Zealand women's national rugby union team player records

 The New Zealand women's national rugby union team have officially competed since 1991, this is a list of individual records achieved since then.
 The team is also known as the Black Ferns, and have competed in Test rugby since their first officially recognised match against Canada at the 1991 Women's Rugby World Cup in Wales.
 The Black Ferns record for Test appearances is held by Kendra Cocksedge, who played 68 Test matches for the team between 2007 and 2022.
 She also holds the record for most Test points with 388.
-The record for the number of Test tries is held by Vanessa Cootes, who scored 43 tries in 16 matches between 1995 and 2002.
+Maia Roos captained the Black Ferns for their final Pacific Four match against the United States in 2023 and became the youngest-ever to captain the side, which was previously held by Farah Palmer by three years.

+In 2025, Portia Woodman-Wickliffe scored her 50th try and now holds the record for the most test tries in New Zealand rugby's history, men’s or women’s.

 Most caps

-Current as of England vs New Zealand, 19 November 2022.
+Current as of France vs New Zealand, 27 September 2025.
 Statistics include officially capped matches only.
 Current Black Ferns are indicated in bold type.

 Most tries

-Current as of England vs New Zealand, 19 November 2022.
+Current as of France vs New Zealand, 27 September 2025.
 Statistics include officially capped matches only.
 Current Black Ferns are indicated in bold type.

 Most points

-Current as of England vs New Zealand, 12 November 2022.
+Current as of France vs New Zealand, 27 September 2025.
 Statistics include officially capped matches only.
 Current Black Ferns are indicated in bold type.

 Most points in a match

-Current as of England vs New Zealand, 12 November 2022.
+Current as of France vs New Zealand, 27 September 2025.
 Statistics include officially capped matches only.
 Current Black Ferns are indicated in bold type.

 Most tries in a match

-Current as of England vs New Zealand, 12 November 2022.
+Current as of France vs New Zealand, 27 September 2025.
 Statistics include officially capped matches only.
 Current Black Ferns are indicated in bold type.

 Most matches as captain

-Current as of England vs New Zealand, 12 November 2022.
+Current as of France vs New Zealand, 27 September 2025.
 Statistics include officially capped matches only.
 Current Black Ferns are indicated in bold type.

 Youngest players

-Current as of England vs New Zealand, 12 November 2022.
+Current as of France vs New Zealand, 27 September 2025.
 Statistics include officially capped matches only.
 Current Black Ferns are indicated in bold type.

 Oldest players

-Current as of England vs New Zealand, 12 November 2022.
+Current as of France vs New Zealand, 27 September 2025.
 Statistics include officially capped matches only.
 Current Black Ferns are indicated in bold type.